zabirauf/icsharp/README.md

 **“C# is in the [TOP FIVE](https://spectrum.ieee.org/static/interactive-the-top-programming-languages-2017) most used programming languages currently in the market.”**

-Our C# Kernel caters to users who want to learn software developement in C# through a notebook environment like that of [Azure Notebooks.](https://notebooks.azure.com/)
+Our C# Kernel caters to users who want to learn how to learn developement in C# through a notebook environment like that of [Azure Notebooks.](https://notebooks.azure.com/)

 We created a C# language kernel for [Jupyter](http://jupyter.org) which allows users to use Jupyter's Notebook frontend, except where Jupyter executes python code, C# code is executed.